decodelabs/glitch-support/README.md

 Please see [DecodeLabs Glitch](https://github.com/decodelabs/glitch) for more.

-### PHP version

-_Please note, the final v1 releases of all Decode Labs libraries will target **PHP8** or above._

-Current support for earlier versions of PHP will be phased out in the coming months.

 ## Licensing
 Glitch is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the full license text.